Honor your mother today and every day! Need a Mother’s Day recipe or poem for your card? Learn more about Mother’s Day dates and find gift ideas, too.

 Here are a few more recipes passed down through the generations:

-Traditionally, children in England always baked a cake for their Mother’s Day—called Mothering Sunday (which falls in March).
+Traditionally, children in England always baked a cake for their Mother’s Day—called Mothering Sunday (which occurs in March).
 If you like this tradition, here’s a truly delicious (and better than boxed) cake recipe: Chocolate Mousse Cake.

 Mother’s Day Gifts and Crafts